melaniaandrisan/melaniaandrisan.github.io/_posts/2018-09-25-Paleo-banana-bread.md

 ---

-This bread is one of my little girl favorites.
-Is fluffly, moist, with a thin crust and easy to handle by her small hands.
+This bread is one of my little girl's favorites.
+Is fluffy, moist, with a thin crust and easy to handle by her small hands.

 **Prep Time**: 5 minutes